brumka/PiHole-DOT/README.md

 ;; WHEN: Wed Apr 07 12:44:59 DST 2021
 ;; MSG SIZE  rcvd: 73
 ```
 Note the port number 5335, it is defined in `/etc/unbound/unbound.conf`.
-Note that it also supports DNSSEC!
+Note that your new shiny DNS server also supports DNSSEC!

 ##Installing NGINX